Mohammed-majeed/Language_as_Data/README.md

 ## Data Source
 I downloaded the dataset from the official IWSLT 2018 website (https://wit3.fbk.eu/2018-01-b) as part of the Low Resource MT track on TED Talks.
 After downloading the dataset, I unzipped the folder and extracted only the Arabic and English talks for further analysis saved in original_data folder.
-From the available talks, I selected a subset consisting of 300 identical talks from both languages for my research purposes.
+From the available talks, I selected a subset consisting of 300 identical talks from both languages for my research purposes, splitted to train and test as discussed in Assignment 1

 ## Getting Started
 ### Prerequisites